Sarah Holmes

 Career

-Current position: Assistant Dean of Students and Deputy Title IX Coordinator, University of Southern Maine
+Current position: Assistant Vice President for Student Affairs and Deputy Title IX Coordinator at the University of Southern Maine

 Sarah earned her undergraduate degree in history and art history from the University of Southern Maine in 1996, and a master’s in Adult Education, concentrating in Student Affairs in Higher Education, from USM in 2002.